 Target of Opportunity Policies

-Target of Opportunity Observations (ToOs) are needed to follow-up transient phenomena of great scientific interest.
-There are basically two types of events that trigger ToO:
+Target of Opportunity Observations (ToOs) are needed to follow-up transient phenomena of great scientific interest:

 - Events predictable in a generic sense only.
 This is typically (but not limited to) transient phenomena, and follow-up or co-ordinated observations of targets of special interest.
 Telescope time to observe these events is obtained using the normal proposals for observing time that go through the OPC review.
 In this document, we refer to these as OPC ToOs.